 Another misconception about credit scores is that people think their credit scores will go down when they check them.
 This is not true.

-This is different when your lender request to view your credit report information.
+This is different when your lender requests to view your credit report information.
 For example, if you are applying for a car loan, your lender must check your credit profile to evaluate your creditworthiness.
 This activity will result in a hard inquiry on your credit report and will lower your credit score.

 Does your credit score go down when you spend your own money?

 Spending your own money does not lower your credit score.
 This is because your credit score has nothing to do with your income, how much you make, or how much you have in your bank account.
-Certainly, your credit score has nothing to do with how much of your own income you spend on things you want or need in life.
+Indeed, your credit score has nothing to do with how much of your income you spend on things you want or need in life.

-But, if you take money out of your own bank account and spend it, your credit score will not be affected.
-The money in your savings account or checking account has nothing to do with your credit score.
+But, if you take money from your bank account and spend it, your credit score will not be affected.
+The money in your savings or checking account does not affect your credit score.
 In addition, your bank account balance or activities in your bank accounts do not get reported to credit bureaus.
-Anything that is not reported on your credit reports does not affect your credit score.
+Anything not reported on your credit reports does not affect your credit score.

 What affects my credit score?

-- Payment history.
-Your payment history is the biggest factor in your credit score.
-Both Vantage Score and FICO score apply more weight to your payment history with 40% and 35% respectively.
-If you cannot pay back the money you have borrowed, you are automatically a risky borrower.
+Your payment history is the most significant factor in your credit score.
+The VantageScore and FICO scores apply more weight to your payment history with 40% and 35%, respectively.
+You are automatically a risky borrower if you cannot repay the borrowed money.
 That is the bottom line in the lending industry.

-- Credit utilization.
 Your credit utilization measures how much you have spent compared to your available credit limit.
 For example, if you have a credit card with a $1,000 credit limit and have spent $500 of that limit, your credit utilization will be 50%.
-A higher credit utilization rate shows that you are relying on debt to cover your expenses or support your lifestyle.
-This in turn makes you a risky borrower.
-Credit utilization affects 30% of your FICO score and 20% of your Vantage Score calculations.
+A higher credit utilization rate shows you rely on debt to cover expenses or support your lifestyle.
+This, in turn, makes you a risky borrower.
+Credit utilization affects 30% of your FICO score and 20% of your VantageScore calculations.

-- Total debt/total credit balance (11%).
-The Vantage score considers the amount of debt you have on your credit accounts.
+The VantageScore considers the amount of debt you have on your credit accounts.

-- Available credit (3%).
-The last factor on your Vantage score is the total credit available on your accounts which accounts for 3% of your Vantage score calculation.
+The last factor on your VantageScore is the total credit available on your accounts, which accounts for 3% of your Vantage score calculation.

-Related: What is a VantageScore and how does it work?
+Related: What is a VantageScore, and how does it work?

 Why did my credit score go down?